MetOffice/simulation-systems/source/FurtherDetails/coding_style.rst

   same and thus it need not be repeated in the latter.
 If a ``MODULE`` contains more than one subroutine then further descriptions are required.

 - History comments should not be included in the header or routine code.
-FCM TRAC provides the history of our codes.
+Version control provides the history of our codes.

 - Code author names should NOT be included explicitly within the code as they quickly become out of date and are sometimes misleading.
 Instead we